Platane/js13k-2017/postmortem/src/asset/content/image-processing.md

 This is a hard question, too close to the original and you may fall into local maximum, too far and you may never converge.

-One technic derivated from "simulated annealing" is to make hard mutation at start to explore the solution space, and as the generation goes, soften them to refine.
+One technique derived from "simulated annealing" is to make hard mutation at start to explore the solution space, and as the generation goes, soften them to refine.

 ![wikipedia illustration of simulated annealing](https://upload.wikimedia.org/wikipedia/commons/d/d5/Hill_Climbing_with_Simulated_Annealing.gif)